MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/@assign-teams-licenses.md

   - Microsoft Teams
 ---

-# Assign Teams and Teams add-on licenses to users
+# Assign Teams licenses to users

+You manage access to Teams at the user level by assigning or removing a Microsoft Teams product license.
+Each user in your organization must be assigned a Teams license before they can use Teams.
+You can assign licenses to new users when new user accounts are created or to users who have existing accounts.

+By default, when a licensing plan is assigned to a user, a Teams license is automatically assigned, and the user is enabled for Teams.
+You can remove or re-assign a Teams license at any time.

-This article describes how to assign Teams licenses and Teams add-on licenses to users.
-You can assign or remove Teams licenses and Teams add-on licenses in the Microsoft 365 admin center or by using PowerShell.
+You can manage Teams licenses in the Microsoft 365 admin center or by using PowerShell.
 You must be a Global admin or User management admin to manage licenses.

-## Assign Teams licenses to users

-You enable or disable Teams at the user level by assigning or removing a Microsoft Teams product license.
-Each user in your organization must be assigned a Teams license from a licensing plan before they can use Teams.
-You can assign licenses to new users when new user accounts are created or to users who have existing accounts.

 > [!NOTE]
 > We recommend that you enable Teams for all users so that teams can be formed organically for projects and other dynamic initiatives.
 Even if you're running a pilot, it may still be helpful to keep Teams enabled for all users, but only target communications to the pilot group of users.

-### Using the Microsoft 365 admin center
+## Using the Microsoft 365 admin center

-You can manage Teams licenses for users on **Active users** page or the **Licenses** page of the Microsoft 365 admin center.
+You can manage Teams licenses on the **Active users** page of the Microsoft 365 admin center.
+Use this method to manage Teams licenses for individual users or small groups of users at a time.
+To manage Teams licenses for a large number of users, such as hundreds or thousands of users, use Powershell.

-- To enable Teams for a user, switch the toggle next to **Microsoft Teams** to **On**.
+- To enable Teams for one or more users, select the **Microsoft Teams** check box or switch the toggle to **On**.
-- To disable Teams for a user, switch the toggle to **Off**.
-When the license is disabled, the user will no longer see Teams in the app launcher or homepage.
+- To disable Teams for one or more users, clear the **Microsoft Teams** check box or switch the toggle to **Off**.
+When the Teams license is disabled, the user will no longer see Teams in the app launcher or homepage.

-For detailed steps on how to assign licenses, see [Assign licenses to users](https://docs.microsoft.com/microsoft-365/admin/manage/assign-licenses-to-users).
+For detailed steps, see [Assign licenses to users](https://docs.microsoft.com/microsoft-365/admin/manage/assign-licenses-to-users).

 ### Using PowerShell